DCameronMauch/functional_programming_in_scala/README.md

-# functional_programming_in_scala
+# Functional Programming in Scala

-Exercises from the book "Functional Programming in Scala"
+Exercises from the book